Graduate Diploma in Information Technology

 Students who have received transfer credit should seek advice from the Computing Student Office regarding the use of their elective options towards completion of this stream.

-- completion of the 7543 UNSW Graduate Certificate in Computing, and an average mark of 70 overall or no fails.
+- completion of the 7543 UNSW Graduate Certificate in Computing, and an average mark of 65 overall.

 A discipline containing "mathematics up to year two level" would mean that applicants need to have an appropriate background in several of the following areas: